rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 The forest opened into a series of broad meadows.
 Navigation was easy, but progress was slow due to the deep trail breaking.
 Our moving pace did not get much above 2 km/h.
 We passed the turnoff for the Drummond Glacier, which is a slightly more popular ski traverse in the area—one with more than three downhill turns too.

 Around midday, we approached the turn off from the Pipestone River to Little Pipestone Creek, which would take us to Skoki.
 The trail curved southwest to the Little Pipestone warden cabin before heading back east up the Little Pipestone Creek.
-We decided to try a more direct route by cutting this corner and bushwhacking for about 600 metres.
+We decided to try a more direct route by cutting this corner and bushwhacking.

 After the waterfall incident, we were zero for one on shortcuts. _Fool me once…_ However, this shortcut worked flawlessly.
 A punchy but brief climb got us up out of the river valley and onto a flat plateau, where we soon found the summer trail.
 In places where the trail disappeared, the straight edge of an occasional chainsaw-cut fallen tree indicated that we were on track.